Ship It With AI Mihai Cvasnievschi

 Caveat

-Data loss was partial; recovery took weeks.
+Data loss was partial; AWS restored roughly 1.94M rows from a snapshot within about a day.
 The incident is documented publicly but with less coverage than PocketOS.

 Incident